leassis91/leassis91/README.md

 My name is Leandro Assis, a brazilian engineer in love with all sorts of AI applications and Machine Learning.
 - 👀 I’m interested in becoming a Data Scientist, and I'm in the process of career migration to Data Science.
-- 🌱 I’m currently learning Python, ML, Statistics and SQL.
-For now, I'm focused on doing real life projects.
+- 🌱 I’m currently learning Python, ML, Statistics and SQL, and I'm really focused on doing data science projects to solve real companies problems.
 - 💞️ I’m looking to collaborate on real life projects which require lots of machine learning resources!
 - 📫 How to reach me: **leassis.destefani@gmail.com**